 When night falls, Niagara comes alive in a different way.
 Lighting illuminates both the Canadian and American Falls, and on selected days from mid May until mid October, you can view fireworks over the Falls.
 To see which days feature fireworks, visit http://www.niagarafallstourism.com/fireworks.html.
 Options for dining out abound – some of our recommendations are the Oh Canada Eh Dinner Show, Canada’s “must-see” musical.
 Meet a singing Mountie, hockey player, Anne of Green Gables and more.
 Full of laughs, this musical celebration of Canada will delight audiences of all ages.
 While you’re enjoying the show, the performers serve you their famous all-Canadian five course, family-style meal.

 Master Magician Greg Frewin will enthral you at a buffet dinner and show in his Las Vegas Style Showroom, located in the heart of Niagara Falls.
-Experience the mystery and art of illusion as your imagination is captivated and you are amazed during the Imagine Magic Show.
+Experience the mystery and art of illusion as your imagination is captivated and you are amazed during his current Magic Show.

 CanaDream Club partners offering discounts for Niagara attractions are (tickets must be pre-purchased through CanaDream Club):